 - Driving distance: 216 miles (348 km)

 The falls are best seen from the Canadian side in the town of Niagara Falls.
-There you find various ways to explore the wonder of Niagara.
-Three good ways to explore the falls are by going to the overlooks, take a boat tour and see after dark light shows and fireworks.
+Great ways to explore the falls when visiting are by going to the overlooks, take a boat tour and see after dark light shows and fireworks.

 See the falls from the overlooks